Introduction

 Communicate thought process

-One key thing interviewers are looking for is how candidates approach and solve problems, work on the problem, and communicate their thought process with the interviewer.
+One key thing that interests interviewers is, how does a candidate approach and solve problems, work on the problem.
+They also want to know how do candidates work on the problems and communicate their thought process with the interviewer.

 Be mindful of the time

 One of the challenges of whiteboard programming interviews is time management.
-Candidates must keep track of the clock, set a timer, and aim to finish the interview within the stipulated duration.
+Candidates must be mindful of it.
+They should not waste too much time on a single problem if they get stuck.
+They can do so by setting a timer, and aim to finish the interview within the stipulated duration.

 Optimize for time and space complexity